 The room is 100% cosier with the new fireplace though and I love how it doesn’t feel like a standard new build living room anymore.

 Feel free to ask any other questions you have in the comments.
-And check out my new Instagram account @ourtravelhome for more house updates and pics of the fireplace throughout the seasons :p
+And check out my home Instagram account @ourtravelhome for more interiors content.

 This post contains affiliate links.
 Click here for info.